cameronraysmith/applied-probabilistic-inference/pbw.md

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
 # Section 4.1

-Build a model that generates (Poisson) counts that may explain what we have in our data
 <!-- #endregion -->

+The goal of this section is to build a first model that generates (Poisson) counts that may explain what we observe in our sample data.

 <!-- #region {"slideshow": {"slide_type": "subslide"}} -->
 ## Example generative models